 Estate Planning For All Ages

 When you think of estate planning, you might immediately think of a will and/or trust.
 These are typically the first documents to be prepared, and can help you decide how your assets will be distributed, not the state.
+These documents are what is typically used to provide for a minor child – critical so that your wishes are known and legally documented.
 Consult an estate planning attorney to get started.
-I can offer referrals for Chicago-area attorneys who do this work – use the Contact Us form to send me a message.
+I know several Chicago-area attorneys who do this work – use the Contact Us form to request a referral.

-Beyond a will, here are some other considerations
+Beyond a will, here are some typical components of an estate plan

 In addition to a will, there are several other areas of estate planning to consider.
 Here are some of them: